 The only way to know if water reuse makes sense for your project is to perform a water reuse assessment.
 We recommend one for every building development project over 100,000 square feet.
-For many projects, onsite water reuse can provide:
+For many projects, onsite water reuse can:

-- Six figures’ worth of water & sewer savings per year – achieving ROI in 3-7 years;
+- Provide five to six figures’ worth of water and sewer savings per year – achieving ROI in 3-7 years;

 - A significant boost to your sustainability profile;

 - An opportunity to be seen as industry leaders by residents, tenants and investors.

 As water scarcity worsens, utility costs rise, and regulations tighten, the ROI of water reuse will only improve.
 Having professionals calculate the ROI of your project allows you to make an informed decision on whether installing an onsite water reuse solution makes sense for your property.